Security

 • Is there a seed phrase in the wallet?

-• How to know my private key?
+• How do I find out my private key?

-Thus, no one can ever find out your private key.
+This means that no one can ever find out your private key.
 The secret is safe, even from you.

 • Where is the guarantee that the manufacturer doesn’t know the key?

-The Tangem card doesn't have a private key initially.
-The key is generated when the wallet is created, and the card is attached to the mobile device.
-Moreover, public and private keys will be regenerated if you reset the card to factory settings and recreate the wallet.
 The firmware has been audited by the independent Swiss company Kudelski Security.
-The firmware audit confirms that the private key is created using a hardware random number generator and that there are no other backdoors or bugs that could result in loss of funds.
+The firmware audit confirms that the private key is created using a hardware random number generator and that there are no other backdoors or bugs that could result in the loss of funds.
 The results of the Kudelski Security audit are available here.

 • Why does a wallet need 2 or 3 cards?